laravel/docs/dusk.md

 <a name="pages"></a>
 ## Pages

 Sometimes, tests require several complicated actions to be performed in sequence.
 This can make your tests harder to read and understand.
 Pages allow you to define expressive actions that may then be performed on a given page using a single method.
-Pages also allow you to define short-cuts to common selectors for your application or a single page.
+Pages also allow you to define shortcuts to common selectors for your application or a single page.

 <a name="generating-pages"></a>
 ### Generating Pages